andrewchambers/ptrtar/README.md

 The primary rationale of ptrtar is a directory index format for deduplicated/encrypted backups, while preserving the unix spirit of simple composable tools.
-If you create lots of similar ptrtar archives, ptr key can be the same for the same files, save space, even after file encryption.
+If you create lots of similar ptrtar archives, ptr can be the same for the same files, and therefore save space, even after file encryption.
 The ptrtar archives themselves can be and compressed encrypted too.

 walkthrough: